bellyillish/useful-idiots/README.md

 The engine forces NPCs to switch weapons at certain distances, which would always trigger at the worst time and leave them vulnerable.
 If you've ever witnessed an NPC rush an enemy only to switch to an unloaded pistol or shotgun and immediately get blown up trying to reload it directly in front of them, or 2 enemies locked in a cycle of weapon switching and interrupted attempts at reloading instead of shooting each other, this is probably why.

-1. Idiots always use their best weapon (depending your weapon selection command) and will never switch to another unless you tell them to.
+1. Idiots always use their best weapon (based on [weapon type](#weapon-type)) and will never switch to another unless you tell them to.
 I plan to extend this to all NPCs in the future.

 2. A hacky little fix was added to prevent taking your idiot's remaining weapon away (e.g. with "Show All Items in Companion Inventories" enabled) would get them temporarily stuck with empty hands.
 Now they switch back to the weapon(s) you give them afterwards.